-Project Summary: The Blueprint for Health provides performance payments to advanced primary care practices recognized as patient centered medical homes (PCMHs), as well as providing multi-disciplinary support services in the form of community health teams (CHTs), a network of self-management support programs, comparative reporting from state-wide data systems, and activities focused on continuous improvement.
-The Blueprint aims to better integrate a system of health care for patients, improving the health of the overall population, and improving control over health care cost by promoting health maintenance, prevention, and care coordination and management.
+Project Summary: The Blueprint for Health provides performance payments to advanced primary care practices recognized as patient-centered medical homes (PCMHs), as well as providing multi-disciplinary support services in the form of community health teams (CHTs), a network of self-management support programs, comparative reporting from state-wide data systems, and activities focused on continuous improvement.
+The Blueprint aims to better integrate care for patients, improve the health of the overall population, and improve control over health care cost by promoting health maintenance, prevention, and care coordination and management.
 This Status Report is updated quarterly to align with the Blueprint's quarterly reports to CMMI.

-- 2008 Pilot programs in two Vermont communities. - 2010 Vermont selected to participate in CMS' Multi-Payer Advanced Primary Care Practice (MAPCP)
+- 2008 Blueprint model piloted in two Vermont communities. - 2010 Vermont selected to participate in CMS' Multi-Payer Advanced Primary Care Practice (MAPCP)

-Demonstration, through which Medicare becomes a participating insurer with the Blueprint, joining commercial insurers and Medicaid in providing financial support for the advanced primary care practices. - 2011 The Blueprint expanded and Community Health Teams implemented across the State. - 2012 The Blueprint reported that lower health care expenditures for participants offset the payments that insurers made for medical homes and community health teams. - 2015 Legislature approved funding to support Blueprint payment changes. - 2016 Continue to implement payment and quality measurement changes.
+Demonstration, through which Medicare becomes a participating insurer with the Blueprint, joining commercial insurers and Medicaid in providing financial support for the advanced primary care practices. - 2011 The Blueprint expanded and Community Health Teams implemented across the State. - 2012 The Blueprint reported that lower health care expenditures for participants offset the payments that insurers made for medical homes and community health teams. - 2015 Legislature approved funding to support Blueprint payment changes. - 2016 Continue to implement payment and quality measurement changes. - 2017 MAPCP Demonstration ends; Blueprint practices, CHTs, and SASH teams will continue to receive Medicare funding through one-time funds included All-Payer Model agreement.

-- The Blueprint for Health engaged with its Executive Committee, DVHA and AHS leadership, and VHCIP stakeholders to discuss potential modifications to both the Community Health Team (CHT) and Patient-Centered Medical Home (PCMH) payments.
-Such modifications include shifting payers' CHT payments to reflect current market share (7/1/2015), increasing the base payments to PCMH practices (7/1/2015 for Medicaid, 1/1/2016 for commercial insurers), and adding an incentive payment for regional performance on a composite of select quality measures (1/1/2016). - The legislature appropriated \$2.4 million for Medicaid Blueprint payments (both CHT and PCMH) in State Fiscal Year 2016. - A number of quality measures have been selected as the basis for the performance incentive payment that will be incorporated in 2016; these measures are aligned with those being used for the Medicaid and commercial SSPs. - The Blueprint has approached a saturation point where the program has recruited most of the primary care practices in the state, and the rate of onboarding of new practices has slowed.
-It is anticipated that 6 new practices will join during 2016, and that the currently enrolled practice will maintain participation. - Since 2015, the Blueprint has been working on a model for integrating efforts with the ACOs.
-In 2016, further decision will be made regarding the program's trajectory within finance models that are proposed for 2017.
+- The Blueprint for Health engaged with its Executive Committee, DVHA and AHS leadership, and VHCIP stakeholders in 2015 to discuss modifications to both the Community Health Team (CHT) and Patient-Centered Medical Home (PCMH) payments.
+Modifications implemented include: shifting payers' CHT payments to reflect current market share (7/1/2015), increasing the base payments to PCMH practices (7/1/2015 for Medicaid, 1/1/2016 for commercial insurers), and adding an incentive payment for regional performance on a composite of select quality measures (1/1/2016).
+The legislature appropriated \$2.4 million for Medicaid Blueprint payments (both CHT and PCMH) in SFY 2016.
+Quality measures selected for the performance incentive payment are aligned with Medicaid and commercial SSPs measure sets. - The Blueprint has reached a point where the program has recruited most of the primary care practices in the state, and the rate of onboarding of new practices has slowed.
+In 2016, 6 new practices joined, and currently enrolled practices maintained participation.
+In 2017, it is anticipated that 8 more primary care practices will join the Blueprint. - Since 2015, the Blueprint has been working to align efforts with ACOs.
+(See Regional Collaborations) - 2016 Blueprint Community Health Teams convened local organizations to implement cross-organization care coordination strategies across the state.
+In 2017, CHTs will sustain and continue to expand the use of care coordination tools and to support ACO care coordination.
+(See Learning Collaboratives.) - Medicare began participation in the Blueprint in 2011 through the Multi-payer Advanced Primary Care Practice (MAPCP) Demonstration, which ended in December 2016.
+Medicare will continue to participate in the Blueprint in 2017 through one-time funds included the All-Payer Model agreement; after 2017, funding for the Blueprint will flow through the ACO as part of population-based payments. - On January 1, 2017, fourteen women's health practices (OB/GYN, family planning and midwifery practices) began participating in the Blueprint Women's Health Initiative.